LaurentRDC/javelin/docs/user-guide.md

   'd' |      4
 ```

-`Series`, like `Map`s, have unique keys; therefore, the output series above is not the same length as the input series, since the `'a'` key is repeated.
+`Series`, like `Map`s, have unique keys; therefore, the output series may not be the same length as the input series.
+See further below for an explanation of how to handle duplicate keys.

 Since `Series` are like `Map`, it's easy to convert between the two:

 ```haskell
 > import qualified Data.Map.Strict as Map -- from the 'containers' package